Rudra92/DjangoExperiments/README.md

 # DjangoExperiments
-Repository for my personal projewcts in Web Development using Django and Python
+Repository for my personal projects in Web Development using Django and Python